 Victoria is home to one of the most culturally diverse societies in the world.
 Read more about our diversity and organisations supporting multicultural seniors.

-In 2020 in response to the coronavirus (COVID-19), we gathered information on local support services to residents, including older people.
-This information will be updated in the coming months.
+In response to coronavirus (COVID-19), we gathered information on local support services to residents, including older people.

 Learn more about elder abuse and where to seek help